Identification and characterization of distorted gravitational waves by lensing using deep learning

 This paper is structured as follows: Section~\ref{Section: Methods} describes the lensed waveform model, network architecture, and training setup.
 Section~\ref{Section: Results} presents the results and validation of our trained network, including comparisons with traditional Bayesian inference, systematics, and an assessment of detectability.
 Finally, Section~\ref{Section: Conclusion} summarizes our findings and discusses the implications for future applications of simulation-based inference in lensing analyses.

 In this work, we perform NPE training with the simulation-based inference framework \dingo.
 We use the fifth observing run (O5) noise amplitude spectral density (ASD)~\cite{KAGRA:2013rdx,sensitivity_curves_ligo}, assuming Gaussian and stationary noise.
+Since glitches cause the noise to deviate from the Gaussian and stationary assumptions used here, we will assess their influence in future studies.
 Throughout the study, we utilize the inspiral-merger-ringdown phenomenological model with higher modes and precession, \texttt{IMRPhenomXPHM}~\cite{Pratten:2020ceb} implemented in \texttt{LALSimulation}~\cite{lalsuite, swiglal}, with a frequency range of $[20, 1024]~\rm{Hz}$ and a waveform duration of $8~\rm{s}$.
-We have modified the network to allow for the use of numerical relativity surrogate waveforms during training and parameter inference, e.g., \texttt{NRSur7dq4} that spans a frequency range of [20, 512] Hz, which we use in the companion paper~\cite{Chan:2025lensing}.
+We have modified the network to allow for the use of numerical relativity surrogate waveforms during training and parameter inference, e.g., \texttt{NRSur7dq4} that spans a frequency range of [20, 512] Hz, which we use in the companion paper~\cite{Chan:2025kyu}.
 The intrinsic parameters consist of the component masses in the detector frame $m_i~(i=1,2)$, the spin magnitudes $a_i$, and the spin angles $(\phi_i,\phi_{12},\phi_{JL})$.
 Other parameters included are the inclination angle $\theta_{JN}$, right ascension (RA) and declination (DEC), polarization angle $\psi$, luminosity distance $d_{\rm L}$, the time of the peak amplitude at geocenter $t_{\rm c}$, and the phase at a reference frequency $\phi_{\rm ref}$ of 20Hz.

 The following subsections present the lensed waveform model adopted in constructing the training dataset and in the subsequent analyses, along with a description of the training setup.